EmblocSoft/PostgreSQL/README.md

 PostgreSQL connectors provided </br>
   - To have your database connectors ready for your other applications</br></br>
 Windows, Mac, and Linux Ready</br>
+  - v16 The latest PostgreSQL v16.0.0.1  is Windows, Mac, and Linux ready</br>
   - v15 The latest PostgreSQL v15.4.0.x  is Windows, Mac, and Linux ready
-  - v16 The latest PostgreSQL v16.0.0.1  is Windows, Mac, and Linux ready

 </br>
 </br>